disqus/disqus-wordpress-plugin/disqus/README.txt

 6. (**Manual: fastest**) Enter your site's [Disqus shortname](https://help.disqus.com/customer/en/portal/articles/466208) in **Site Configuration**.
 This requires you to have [created a Disqus account](https://disqus.com/profile/signup/) and registered your site.

 **NOTE: It is recommended that you [backup your database](http://codex.wordpress.org/Backing_Up_Your_Database) before installing the plugin.**

-= Syncing comments to WordPress =
-Comment Syncing copies comments made in Disqus to your WordPress installation as backup in case you ever decide to switch back to native WordPress comments.
-Syncing is not enabled by default.
-To enable syncing, you'll need to set it up either by creating an API application (follow [instructions here](https://help.disqus.com/customer/portal/articles/960360)) or via Automatic Installation in the plugin.

-For more information, go to [https://help.disqus.com/customer/portal/articles/960360](https://help.disqus.com/customer/portal/articles/960360)

 = Installation trouble? =